openpantry/open_pantry/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Git clone https://github.com/MasbiaSoupKitchenNetwork/nutes locally and run make, modifying if necessary to point at your Postgres DB and the directory path to your local copy in imports.sql (requires golang to build data_cleanup tool)
   * Add seed data with `mix run priv/repo/seeds.exs`
   * Install Node.js dependencies with `yarn install`
   * Start Phoenix endpoint with `mix phoenix.server`